FAQ

 What is a Career Tech Student Organizations (CTSO’s)?

 These organizations offer our students the chance to participate in social and learning opportunities that in turn make them more marketable in today’s competitive workplace.
 CTSO’s help our students sharpen their technical skills while training teamwork and leadership abilities.
-Our district offers participation in Business Professional of America (BPA), Educators Rising, FFA, and SkillsUSA.
+Our district offers participation in Business Professionals of America (BPA), Educators Rising, FFA, and SkillsUSA.
 In addition, we are proud of our Drug Free Clubs of America program that rewards drug-free students for their healthy choices!

 How are you funded?